ChrstphrHll/npc_gen/students/Abel Marsh.md

 year: 5
 guild: Fiesn
 partyID: 48
+tags:
+- Warforged
+- Paladin
+- Exploration
+- 5th
+- Fiesn
 ---
 # Abel Marsh
 ---
 ### Description
 - 5th year Warforged Paladin in Fiesn
-- smooth copper guilded with silver, Pale Blue eyes, and silver skin
+- smooth copper guilded with silver, Yellow eyes, and silver skin
 - Is Equitable and Hesitant, and has Wealth as their ideal

 ### Organizations